MEDIC ST 5016ARU - Human Reproductive Health Part 1

 • effect of drugs (prescribed or other) on pregnancy or gynaecological conditions

-2. Students will be able to demonstrate competency, as expected of a Year 5 student under appropriate supervision, in the following areas of clinical skills and reasoning:
+2. Students will demonstrate competency, as expected of a Year 5 student under appropriate supervision, in the following areas of clinical skills and reasoning:

 • conducting an interview that considers the special physical, psychological and social characteristics required to take a full history relevant to human sexuality, obstetrics and gynaecology